bynkchan/ACG-Group-Project/README.md

 and matrix transforms in space.
 This component will be handled by Akirabha Chanuntranont.

 ## Final Scene
-In the nal product, these components will be put together to make a scene reminiscent of a detective's desk.
+In the final product, these components will be put together to make a scene reminiscent of a detective's desk.
 That is, these components will likely be layered and will ideally interact with each other.
 For example, the magnifying glass will magnify the creases and texts of the paper, and the cigar smoke will dance whistfully in the air, possibly curling around the edges of the other components.
 After we have completed a minimum working product, we may seek to include further details, such as wood texturing for the desk.
-To emphasize the idea that all components can work together, the stage of the nal scene will rotate steadily in time, so each component will eventually overlap another and some interaction (either correct layering of objects or correct magnication of objects) will take place.
+To emphasize the idea that all components can work together, the stage of the final scene will rotate steadily in time, so each component will eventually overlap another and some interaction (either correct layering of objects or correct magnication of objects) will take place.
 Hopefully, we will have an interactive component where the user can move around the camera and choose arbitrary lighting.